boprosv/Hotel-Cancellation-Forecast-Assistant/README.md

 # Hotel-Cancellation-Forecast-Assistant
 Predict cancellations before they happen and implement targeted retention strategies, such as personalized offers or incentives, to reduce revenue loss.

-In this project I created a Multy-Agent Assistant that has a User-Friendly Interface, built with Streamlit ,customizable LangGraph workflow, it has seamless Data integration, it's Scalable and Efficient!
+In this project, I created a Multi-Agent Assistant with a User-Friendly Interface built using Streamlit.
+It features a customizable LangGraph workflow, seamless data integration, and is both scalable and efficient.
+While the full process typically includes data exploration and various other steps, my focus here is on probability predictions.This system could have been fully automated, but I prefer to keep my finger on the pulse and monitor every step to ensure precision and control.

 Key Features:
 1. Data Cleaning Agent
 Automatically cleans and preprocesses raw booking data.